(CNN)Here's a look at the death penalty in the United States.

-Facts: Capital punishment is legal in 32 U.S. states.
+Capital punishment is legal in 31 U.S. states.

-Females: There are approximately 61 women on death row in the United States. (as of June 2014)
+There are 57 women on death row in the United States.

-Fourteen women have been executed since the reinstatement of the death penalty in 1976. (as of June 2014)
+Fifteen women have been executed since the reinstatement of the death penalty in 1976 (as of August 2015).

-Juveniles: Twenty-two individuals were executed between 1985 and 2003 for crimes committed as juveniles aged 16 and 17.
+Twenty-two individuals were executed between 1985 and 2003 for crimes committed as juveniles.

 For federal death row inmates, the president alone has the power to grant a pardon.